Contribution of expert aggregation to temperature prediction part i: Results

-Now let us observe the weights of the experts given by the aggregations.
-In Figure \ref{BOA_MLpol_MLprod_EWA_window1253_ech48_74056001_2020-03-30_2023-09-03_weights} we can see that for all of the aggregations, the weights of the biased experts are very quickly negligible and become a sort of noise at the end.
-This Figure also shows that the different aggregations have trouble using the biased experts even when only some of the biased experts are good, as is the case for Chamonix, in mid-december around iteration 630.
-During this period, the aggregations should put a lot of weight on experts Q10 and Q30 which are the only good experts in this period as one can see in Figure \ref{chamonix_obs_all_experts}.
-This is not the case, however since their weights remain close to zero during this event as shown in Figure \ref{BOA_MLpol_MLprod_EWA_window1253_ech48_74056001_2020-03-30_2023-09-03_weights}.
-This is related to the fact that our aggregations are competing with the best expert or the best convex combination of experts, and not the best sequence of experts.
-This can also be explained by the fact that the weights are related to the cumulative losses.
-So, despite being online, the aggregations need a large number of iterations in order to put a lot of weight on a previously bad expert.
-The aggregations need too many iterations however compared to the duration of the unusual weather events where the on average bad experts are good.
-These EA are not able therefore to quickly switch a lot of weight from one expert to another.
+Now let us observe the weights of the experts given by the EAs and NBM.
+Figure \ref{BOA_MLpol_MLprod_EWA_window1253_ech48_74056001_2020-03-30_2023-09-03_weights} shows that for all the EAs, the weights of the biased experts are very quickly negligible and become a sort of noise at the end.

+Figure \ref{BOA_MLpol_MLprod_EWA_window1253_ech48_74056001_2020-03-30_2023-09-03_weights} also shows that the different EAs have trouble using the biased experts even when only some of the biased experts are good, as is the case for Chamonix, in mid-December between the dashed gray lines.

+During this period, the EAs should put a lot of weight on experts Q10 and Q30 which are the only good experts in this period as one can see in Figure \ref{chamonix_obs_all_experts}.
+However, this is not the case, since their weights remain near zero during this event as illustrated in Figure \ref{BOA_MLpol_MLprod_EWA_window1253_ech48_74056001_2020-03-30_2023-09-03_weights}.
+This is related to the fact that our aggregations are competing with the best expert or the best convex combination of experts and not the best sequence of experts.

+This can also be explained by the fact that the weights depend on the cumulative losses.
+Indeed, the duration of unusual weather events - where the on average bad experts are good - are typically short compared to the number of days where these experts were bad.
+Thus, despite being online, the EAs need a too large number of iterations in order to compensate large cumulative losses and quickly put a lot of weight on a previously bad expert.
+Therefore, these EAs are not able to quickly switch a lot of weight from one expert to another.

+The weights of NBM in Figure \ref{BOA_MLpol_MLprod_EWA_window1253_ech48_74056001_2020-03-30_2023-09-03_weights} are much closer to the uniform distribution than the weights of the EAs.
+This comes from the first step of NBM reducing the bias of the experts and making their predictions more similar and also from the constant decaying weight factor.

+Hence unlike EA, which tries to ignore poor experts, NBM tries to upgrade all experts and then averages them.
+Therefore, in our EAs some experts are no longer used even though they are sometimes good.
+Whereas NBM has the opposite problem: all experts are always used but no expert is anymore adapted to predict quantiles of the temperature distribution.